baludeepak7/GetVOIPLineMigrationDetails/docs/index.md

   security - Contains confidential information used to secure message proccessing.

   securityType - Identifies the type of credential in the security element.

+  priority - Indicates message handling priority for messages.

+  senderCountry - Identifies the sender country code or name from where the request came from.